GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 technical term that may be familiar to Lisp programmers), which will result in a better separation of concerns.
-Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting places where advices are applied) often do not provide the same granularity as the direct use of the functionality being abstracted away.
+Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting the places where advices are applied) often do not provide the same granularity as the direct use of the functionality being abstracted away.
 So, it may be appropriate primarily in monstrous enterprise systems with a large number of coarse-grained cross-cutting concerns.

 #### Metaprogramming

-Metaprogramming, which allows to programmatically generate any code, may be template-based, dynamically evaluated, or implemented through [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
+Metaprogramming allows to generate code programmatically.
+Such code may be template-based, dynamically evaluated, or implemented through [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
-It tends to produce abstractions of such depth and eloquence, that it often results in the apparent elimination of complexity through the introduction of obscurity (opacity of which is limited only by the creativity of the author), both in the places of abstraction use and implementation.
+It tends to produce abstractions of such depth and eloquence, that it often results in the apparent elimination of complexity through the introduction of obscurity, opacity of which is limited only by the creativity of the author.
+This happens both in the places of abstraction use and implementation.
 Because of this, metaprogramming is usually considered harmful by the programmers that are not accustomed to it.